Probing symmetric teleparallel gravity in the early universe: Introduction

 The present paper is organised as follows: After the brief introductory discussion presented above, comparing GTR, $f(\mathbb{T})$ and $f(Q)$ theories of gravity, in the following section \ref{sec1} we present the mathematical formulation of $f(Q)$ theory along with the general form for the field equations.
 In section \ref{sec2}, the field equations in the axially symmetric Bianchi-I spacetime are presented and the possible existence of a vacuum de-Sitter type universe have been explored.
-Next, in section \ref{sec3}, we study scalar field inflation in two different $f(Q)$ models and an excellent fit with the recent dataset is observed.
+Next, in section \ref{sec3}, we study scalar field inflation in a particular $f(Q)$ model including a subcase, and find that the inflationary parameters are at par with current observational data.
 Finally in section \ref{sec4} we investigate the radiation-dominated era and search for a decelerated expansion of the cosmos.
 We finish the present study with concluding remarks in section \ref{sec5}.
 Throughout the text, we use the notations $\dot{()}$, $()'$ and $()_Q$ to denote the partial differentiation with respect to the time variable $t$, scalar field $\phi$ and the non-metricity scalar $Q$, respectively.